cozy-labs/cozy-light/README.md

 * frankrousseau/couchdb: a couchdb database, can be useful for your PouchDB-based apps;
 * frankrousseau/wordpress: Wordpress blog engine.
-* frankrousseau/ghost: GhosT blog engine.
+* frankrousseau/ghost: Ghost blog engine.

 # Plugins